dsoto/ensp-202-notes/stocks-flows.md

 <!-- see photos from the whiteboards -->

-# ENSP 202, Lecture 24, Stocks and Flows

 ## Learning Objectives
 - Able to use stock and flow models to make estimates